Overview of Iowa Testing Requirements

 Access the Iowa Board of Educational Examiners for comprehensive information on license application procedures and forms.

 As one requirement for completion of an Iowa state-approved educator preparation program, every new teacher candidate must attain the state-determined qualifying score on a content test and a pedagogy test.
-Consequently, all new teachers in Iowa who have completed an approved Iowa preparation program are considered highly qualified under No Child Left Behind (NCLB), as long they are teaching in the appropriate license/endorsement area(s).
+The PPAT® Assessment or the appropriate Principles of Learning and Teaching (PLT) assessment can fulfil the pedagogy requirement.
+For specific program requirements, see your college or university program advisor.

 Candidates should follow the recommendations of their respective educator preparation programs.
 Test centers and dates are available on this website.

-Visit the fees page for information on the cost of each test.
+View fees for information on the cost of each test.

 Request that your score be sent to the institution where you are completing your educator preparation program.
 Your score must be received by your college/university program for program completion.